Tuesday, April 16th

 7:30 am – 11:00 am

 Shearing Day is a crazy busy day!
-Jeff and I may not be able to welcome visitors individually, there is sometimes just too much to do.
+Jeff and I may not be able to spend as much time with visitors as we would like, there is sometimes just too much to do.
 So make yourself at home, visit with our other guests and alpaca families and enjoy learning about Shearing Day on an alpaca farm.
-If you have questions and can’t get them answered on Saturday, please feel free to send us an email or give us a call.
+If you have questions and can’t get them answered on Tuesday, please feel free to send us an email or give us a call.
 If you would like to talk further about alpacas or the farm, please call and schedule a time to visit when we can spend ample time with you.

-We have 44 alpacas to shear this year……from 3 separate families.
+We have 38 alpacas to shear this year.
 Typically the alpacas are brought out for shearing from light to dark…….the whites first, the blacks and greys last.
-Since we have 3 families involved, our shearing may differ just a bit.
-We want to make sure that each of the families has the opportunity to work with their own animals so depending on everyone’s schedule, they may go in a little different order.
 In addition, we typically pull out any troublemakers and have them shorn first.
 And yes, we do have a few troublemakers.
 It is a relief to get the “troublemakers” out of the way, out of the barn, and out of everyone’s hair (no pun intended).